SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 ```

 The [WPF usage sample](../src/Samples/Wpf) is another example that uses a custom [`UsageWriter`][], in
-this case to output the usage help as HTML.
+this case to format the usage help as HTML.

 You can see that the [`UsageWriter`][] class offers a lot of flexibility to customize the usage help
 to your liking.